-- 43 "But it is not this way among you, but whoever wishes to become great among you shall be your servant;44 and whoever wishes to be first among you shall be slave of - all.
+- 43 "But it is not this way among you, but whoever wishes to become great among you shall be your servant;44 and whoever wishes to be first among you shall be slave of - 44 and whoever wishes to be first among you shall be slave of all.

 Self-sacrifice should transcend our need for recognition or reward.
-Jesus was willing to lay down His life for the sheep.
+Jesus was willing to He lay down His life for the sheep.